 Generic Name: clonidine

-Note: This document contains side effect information about clonidine.
-Some of the dosage forms listed on this page may not apply to the brand name Nexiclon XR.
+Note: This page contains side effects data for the generic drug clonidine.
+It is possible that some of the dosage forms included below may not apply to the brand name Nexiclon XR.

 For the Consumer

 Applies to clonidine: oral suspension extended release, oral tablet, oral tablet extended release

 Along with its needed effects, clonidine (the active ingredient contained in Nexiclon XR) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking clonidine:Less common

 - Mental depression

 - swelling of the feet and lower legs

 - blistering, burning, crusting, dryness, or flaking of the skin

 - chest pain or discomfort